Keeganw3/Pianos-R-Us/README.md

 * Flask - Used to make working with Python easier and faster.
 * Django - Used for importing frameworks that sped up making the website.
 * Bootstrap - Used to build webpages.
-* Cloudinary - Used to display the images used on the website indefinitely.
+* AWS - Used to host the images used on the website indefinitely.
-* lucidchart - Used to create the entitiy relationship diagram for this project.
+* Drawsql - Used to create the entitiy relationship diagram for this project.
 * Balsamiq - Used to make the wireframes for the webpages.
 * Allauth - Used for account registration.
 * Font Awesome - Used to include the icons in the footer.